 Rough trail conditions

-Rough trail conditions between Madison Lake and Waterville, make this portion of the trail better suited to mountain and fat tire bikes rather than road bikes.
-Please use caution.
+Rough trail conditions exist between Elysian and Waterville making this portion of the trail more suitable to mountain bikes and fat tire bikes.

 The trail lies in the transition zone between what was once the "Big Woods" and the vast prairies.
 Remnants of these plant communities can still be found scattered throughout what is now cultivated land.